-Being waitlisted typically occurs following an interview and simply means the medical school hasn't yet accepted you, but it also is not ready to reject you.
+Being waitlisted typically occurs following an interview and simply means the medical school hasn't yet accepted you, but it is also not a rejection.
 In other words, the school didn't say no to your application, but they didn't say yes, either.
 Notification of a waitlist status is a good time to send a follow-up letter of interest to express your continued interest in the school.
 Being on the waitlist means that you have a chance of being accepted and you should not lose hope!
 You can stay on waitlists well into summer, even if you're accepted to other schools.